Please, visit our birth planning page as well

 The Birth Plan:

-This plan is specific to your baby being born, and then dying during your hospital stay.
+This plan is specific to your baby being born, and then dying during your hospital stay or shortly after birth.
 There are additional notes and options given, for a situation in which your baby survives longer than expected and may be discharged from the hospital with you.
 Whichever outcome you are expecting, it may be best to at least have some information regarding the other possible outcome.

 You will find important information related to fatal diagnosis here.